Essent Group (ESNT)

 6. Net Premiums Earned

-Essent Group’s net premiums earned has grown at a 3.1% annualized rate over the last five years, worse than the broader insurance industry and slower than its total revenue.
+Essent Group’s net premiums earned has grown at a 2% annualized rate over the last five years, much worse than the broader insurance industry and slower than its total revenue.

-When analyzing Essent Group’s net premiums earned over the last two years, we can see that growth accelerated to 5.9% annually.
+When analyzing Essent Group’s net premiums earned over the last two years, we can paint a similar picture as it recorded an annual growth rate of 2%.
 Since two-year net premiums earned grew slower than total revenue over this period, it’s implied that other line items such as investment income grew at a faster rate.
 These extra revenue streams are important to the bottom line, yet their performance can be inconsistent.
 Some firms have been more successful and consistent in managing their float, but sharp fluctuations in the fixed income and equity markets can dramatically affect short-term results.

-Essent Group’s net premiums earned came in at $246.3 million this quarter, down 1% year on year.
-But this was still enough to meet Wall Street Consensus estimates.
+Essent Group’s net premiums earned came in at $212.7 million this quarter, down 13% year on year.

 7. Pre-Tax Profit Margin